What can you expect as a real estate agent? 🤔

 The average working hours for a real estate agent

 Some real estate agents are still working part-time.
 But if you want to know about real estate agent hours, you probably want to know how many hours it takes to make a living — full-time work.

 The reality is that you will need to put in your hours.
 But if it’s work that you love, you can find a way to make it happen.
 If you’ve been a sales agent before, you know your hours will go down the more experienced you get.

 How much do real estate agents work, on average?

 The answer to this question depends on many factors, including the agent’s experience level, the location of their business, and the type of properties they specialize in.
-However, most real estate agents work an average of 40 to 60 hours per week.
-The majority of their time is spent showing properties to clients, attending open houses, and meeting with potential buyers.
+However, most real estate agents work an average of 40 to 60 hours weekly.
+Most of their time is spent showing properties to clients, attending open houses, and meeting with potential buyers.
 In addition, they also spend time on administrative tasks such as paperwork and marketing.

 Apart from the above, a real estate salesperson must take real estate courses to keep their license.
-They may engage in side businesses, such as property management or home staging.
+They may engage in side businesses like property management or home staging.
 And they need to keep up with the current real estate trends and news within the real estate industry.

 Real estate side hustles

 Real estate can easily take over your life.
 As you become an agent, you’ll find other opportunities — you’ll find rentals, flips, or just start your own staging company.
 A side hustle is great, but don’t let it go so far that it ruins your work/life balance.

 Going through real estate school and getting your real estate license may not prepare you for the realities of being an agent.
 It’s not just a full-time job.
 It’s often more than a full-time job, especially when nurturing prospective clients.
 But, although the hours can be long, most agents find the work extremely rewarding.